kckrepository/Reactive-Spring-Cloud-Stream-Function/README.md

 # Additional

-in this implementation, this producer set partition-key-expression, partition-count and also dlq.
+in this implementation, the producer sets partition-key-expression, partition-count and also dlq.